tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin that blocks any comments posted from undesired countries.
+A WordPress plugin that blocks any comments posted from outside your nation.

 == Description ==